 Do you have a dream to work a job that you don’t hate?
 To try your hand at a different industry and be your own boss?
-To make money entirely online?
+To make some extra money entirely online?

 I’m sure at some point or another, we’ve all wondered if a hobby or skill we love could be our full-time gig.
 I’ve found that many of my friends and family have this desire, and I began wrestling with the desire to make my dreams a reality a few years ago.